GalPatel/galpatel.github.io/_publications/2021-10-01-on-neurons-invariant-to-sentence-structural-changes-in-neural-machine-translation.md

 title: "On Neurons Invariant to Sentence Structural Changes in Neural Machine Translation"
 collection: publications
 permalink: /publication/2021-10-01-on-neurons-invariant-to-sentence-structural-changes-in-neural-machine-translation
-excerpt: 'This paper is about neuron activation patterns (and control) when meaning-preserving paraphrases are given as input.'
+excerpt: 'This paper is about the detection and control of neuron activation patterns when meaning-preserving paraphrases are given as input.'
 venue: 'Under Review & BlackboxNLP'
 paperurl: 'https://arxiv.org/abs/2110.03067'
 author: 'Gal Patel, Leshem Choshen and Omri Abend'
 ---
-This paper is about neuron activation patterns (and control) when meaning-preserving paraphrases are given as input.
+This paper is about the detection and control of neuron activation patterns when meaning-preserving paraphrases are given as input.

 [[arXiv](https://arxiv.org/abs/2110.03067)]